Camp Argo – Summer Camp

 “There was one boy who was quite small for his age and very shy.
 There was also a group of friends who came to camp together and initially were somewhat rowdy.
 The shy boy quickly became friends with the other boys because of the respect he commanded in the boat.
 Although the friendship was not a very likely match, the group of boys saw that the shy boy was a more experienced rower than they were, and they respected that and learned from it.
 I thought that was a pretty cool thing to see, especially from teenage boys who can tend to stick with their own friends.”

-Another story from the same Counsellor, from 2015:
+Another story from the same Counselor, from 2018: